martin-ger/uMQTTBroker/README.md

 You can start an MQTT broker in any ESP Arduino project.
 Just clone (or download the zip-file and extract it) into the libraries directory of your Arduino ESP8266 installation.

+**Important: Use the setting "lwip Variant: 1.4 High Bandwidth" in the "Tools" menu**

+lwip 2.0 has some strange behaviour that causes the socket to block after 5 connections.

 Thanks to Tuan PM for sharing his MQTT client library https://github.com/tuanpmt/esp_mqtt as a basis with us.
 The modified code still contains the complete client functionality from the original esp_mqtt lib, but it has been extended by the basic broker service.

 The broker does support: